- Each crowdfunding site also caters to a unique audience, which is why it's important to choose a site with goals that align with your ow

 Crowdfunding Metrics for Success

-What makes a crowdfunding campaign successful is alignment: a great idea meets the right audience.
+A crowdfunding campaign's success is alignment: a great idea meets the right audience.
 The campaign metrics we’ve outlined help you reach your best backers and monitor campaign performance.

 Metrics can only help you with your crowdfunding success rate if you’ve chosen the right platform.
-Emphasize a good fit, or everything else becomes a lot harder.
+Emphasizing a good fit, or everything else becomes a lot harder.

-Easyship helps campaigns save on shipping with discounted shipping rates up to 70% off, including USPS shipping, UPS, FedEx and more.
+Easyship helps campaigns save on shipping with discounted shipping rates up to 89% off, including USPS shipping, UPS, FedEx, and more.

 To access these savings right now, create your free Easyship account.